fln/httprc/README.md

 ---------------------------

-System architecture is based on the idea that client application behaviour must be releatively simple and stricyly defined.
+System architecture is based on the idea that client application behaviour must be relatively simple and strictly defined.
 Client must periodically send HTTP request to a predefined server URL.
-Response for this request includes a time to wait before making next request and optionaly a command to be executed on the client.
-If command was executed client must inform the server about command execution result.
+Response for this request includes a time to wait before making next request and optionally a command to be executed on the client.
+When command is executed client must inform the server about execution results by generating POST request to the same predefined server URL.

+Data exchanged between server and client is encoded using JSON.

 Client/Server Authentication
 ----------------------------

-Httprc system uses x509 PKI and TLS for mutual client-server and server-client authorization.
+Httprc system uses x509 PKI and TLS for mutual client-server and server-client authentication.
 Each client must have private key and certificate signed by the CA that server trust, and server must have a private key and certificate signed by the CA trusted by the clients.